ttscoff/bunch/integration/cli.md

 ---
 # The Bunch CLI

 The latest version is {% bunchcli version %}.

 Install the Bunch CLI using `gem install bunchcli`.

+While Bunch is in Beta, to install the pre-release version of the CLI (for Bunch 1.4+), use `gem install bunchcli --pre`.

 Run `bunch -h` for usage instructions.

 {% bunchcli help %}